 In the third instalment in our new series of monthly briefings on local government activities, we’re looking at the achievements and innovations of Fingal County Council, drawing from the February edition of their Chief Executive’s Monthly Report.

 The Northern Powerhouse is nearly five years old.
 What progress has been made?
 A new report by the Northern Powerhouse Partnership (NPP), chaired by George Osborne, sets out ten key recommendations for central government.

 Looks at recent reports on funding for children’s social care and special educational needs and disability and increasing pressures on local authority budgets.

 LGiU Ireland went along to Longford for the Association of Irish Local Government’s 2019 training conference.
 Here’s a brief summary of what was discussed during the packed two-day event, and what Scotland can learn from it.

-This is second of our briefings, in collaboration with COSLA, covering the 2018 COSLA Excellence Awards.
-Here we outline the winners and runners up of the first category, Achieving Better Outcomes in Partnership.
+This is third of our briefings, in collaboration with COSLA, covering the 2018 COSLA Excellence Awards.
+Here we outline the winners and runners up of the third category, Tackling Inequalities and Improving Health.